Seeking a parking ticket reduction without appearing in Court

 During this appearance, a prosecutor will discuss the options a registered owner has to resolve the ticket.
 This usually, but not always, involves an offer of reduction in fines in exchange for a guilty plea.
 If the options offered by the prosecutor are not acceptable to the registered owner, a trial will be scheduled at a later date and the registered owner will be notified by mail of when to return for the trial.

 Contesting Accessible Parking Permit Tickets

-During this appearance, those seeking reductions, or in some cases – dismissals, of fines for failure to properly display an Accessible Parking Permit, need to contact the Agency that issued the parking permit and request that Agency issue the permit holder a letter indicating that the permit holder was in good standing at the time the violation was issued.
-ONLY the permit holder may request a Letter of Good Standing
+If you are seeking a reduction, or in some cases a dismissal, of fines for failure to properly display an Accessible Parking Permit, you need to contact the Agency that issued the parking permit and request that Agency issue the permit holder a letter indicating that the permit holder was in good standing at the time the violation was issued.
+ONLY the permit holder may request a Letter of Good Standing.

 Send the following to: